mpaldridge/mpaldridge.github.io/_posts/2026-05-17-guardian-novels.md

     * A Dance to the Music of Time by Anthony Powell
     * Drive Your Plow Over the Bones of the Dead by Olga Tokarczuk
     * The Blue Flower by Penelope Fitzgerald
-    * Alice's Adventures in Wonderland by Lewis Carroll (credit to [Steffan Rayburn-Maarup](https://bsky.app/profile/rayburnmaarup.bsky.social/post/3mmby3qgkhk22), who noticed that one of these votes appeared under the title "Alice in Wonderland")
+    * Alice's Adventures in Wonderland by Lewis Carroll (credit to [Steffen Rayburn-Maarup](https://bsky.app/profile/rayburnmaarup.bsky.social/post/3mmby3qgkhk22), who noticed that one of these votes appeared under the title "Alice in Wonderland")
 * Joint 117th:
     * How to Be Both by Ali Smith
     * Money by Martin Amis